wsl2000/wsl2000.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-📖 I’m a soon-to-graduate M.Sc. student in Computer Science at Technische Universität Darmstadt; I am actively seeking a PhD position.
+📖 I am a soon-to-graduate M.Sc. student in Computer Science at Technische Universität Darmstadt and will be joining **Prof. Chin-Teng Lin’s lab** as a Ph.D. student.

 🧠 My research interests focus on Brain-Computer Interfaces and Human-Computer Interfaces.

-🚀 I’m currently a Research Assistant at The Technical University of Darmstadt, supervised by **Prof. Charley Wu**, and I previously worked with The Chinese University of Hong Kong (Shenzhen), supervised by **Prof. Haizhou Li**, and the Shenzhen Institute of Advanced Integration Technology (Chinese Academy of Sciences & CUHK), supervised by **Prof. Peng Fang**.
-I have hands-on experience in EEG/sEEG/EMG signal processing, brain-to-text decoding, and large brain models.
+🚀 I am currently a Research Assistant at Technische Universität Darmstadt, supervised by **Prof. Charley Wu**.
+Previously, I worked with The Chinese University of Hong Kong (Shenzhen) under **Prof. Haizhou Li**, and with the Shenzhen Institute of Advanced Integration Technology (Chinese Academy of Sciences & CUHK), supervised by **Prof. Peng Fang**.